-We increase our use of electrical energy in many other ways over time.
+Over time, we increase our use of electrical energy in many other ways.

-While doing so, many homeowners are unaware of the electrical hazards in their homes.
-From wiring inside the walls that is overheating, to high-wattage light bulbs that exceed their fixture ratings, to the improper and dangerous use of extension cords, to overloaded circuits.
+Many homeowners add these stresses while remaining unaware of the electrical hazards in their homes.
+From overheating wiring in the walls to high-wattage light bulbs that exceed their fixture ratings to the improper and dangerous use of extension cords to overloaded circuits.